devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ***

 ### installDevonfwIde <a name="installDevonfwIde"></a>
+This function allows you to install devonfw IDE in your environment.
 #### parameter
-1. The tools you want to install within the devonfw ide: string array
+You need two parameter for this function.

+Example: installDevonfwIde(1st-parameter, 2nd-parameter)

+1st-parameter: The tools you want to install within the devonfw ide.
+You can pass every tool that can be installed with the devonfwIde.
+It is of type string array.
+In this parameter, the tools you can pass are: java, mvn, node, npm, gradle, ionic jasypt, jenkins, ng, sonar and yarn.
+You can pass any tool based on your requirement.

+Note: You can also pass the IDEs: eclipse, intellij, and vscode.
+But are not needed in the Katacoda environment and they might create some errors.

-2. Optional: The version of the ide to install
+2nd-parameter: It is Optional.
+It is the version of the ide to install.
+If you don't use the second parameter, it will always install the newest devonfwIde release.
 #### example
 installDevonfwIde(["java","mvn"], "2020.08.001")

+Note:
+1. You should not use it when you want to show the Katacoda user the installation process of the devonfwIde.
+2. There are scripts that can run in the katacoda background before first step.

 ***